Your Hope is a firm foundation for your personal life, but what if Hope is a vital part of your business success as well?

 You might have had an enjoyable and unpleasant experience at the same company.

 What all of the experiences have in common is you.
 You were the one constant.

 What was the difference between an enjoyable and unpleasant job?
 Scientific research suggests that the answer is Hope.

 Your Hope Matters because it Can Predict Goal Achievement

 Hope is a predictor of goal achievement.
 Few individuals reach their goals without hope.

-Shane J. Lopez, a Gallup scientist, and researcher completed a statistical examination of more than one hundred hope studies conducted by psychologists and educators from around the world to determine the effect of hope on academic success, business outcomes, and well-being (happiness).
+Shane J. Lopez, a Gallup scientist, and researcher, completed a statistical examination of more than one hundred hope studies conducted by psychologists and educators worldwide to determine the effect of hope on academic success, business outcomes, and well-being (happiness).